zhubert/malachite/README.md

 ### Write Some Go Functions

-Everything in "app/go" will get compiled into one namespace, so to get it to work with Malachite, you need to:
+Everything in ```app/go```will get compiled into one namespace, so to get it to work with Malachite, you need to:

-* name the methods you want exported like: "HandleFoo"
+* name the methods you want exported like: ```HandleFoo```
-* the Handle methods can only take one argument (use structs for more complexity)
+* the Handle methods can only take one argument (use [structs](https://github.com/zhubert/malachite/blob/master/examples/struct.md) for more complexity)

-For instance, if you wanted to upcase strings more quickly in your Rails app, you'd put the following in the file "app/go/upcase.go":
+For instance, if you wanted to upcase strings more quickly in your Rails app, you'd put the following in the file ```app/go/upcase.go```:

 ```go
 package main